cansik/deep-vision-processing/README.md

     - Age Net
     - Gender Net
 - Image Processing
+    - Style Transfer
-    - FSRCNN for 2x Superresolution
+    - Multiple Networks for x2 x3 x4 Superresolution

 The following list shows the networks that are on the list to be implemented (⚡️ already in progress):